National Ocean Service Intern Program (11.480)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Grantee: Candidate partners will submit an application for financial assistance (SF 424) with statement of work to be performed and proposed amount.
-This program is subject to the requirements of OMB Circular No. A-110 and 15 CFR 24, Grants and Cooperative Agreements with State and Local Governments, as applicable.
+This program is subject to the requirements of OMB Circular Title 2 Grants and Cooperative Agreements with State and Local Governments, as applicable.
 The Statement of work should include the proposed plan for advertising and recruitment, costs for recruiting, selecting, and administering an intern based on duration and stipend level of the internship.
-Selection of candidate partners for the Grantee will not be re-competed until fiscal year 2006.
 Intern: Intern candidates will apply for internships developed, documented, and funded by a component of NOS, and transmitted, after review by the project office, to the grantee who shall advertise them according to their proposed plan.
 The grantee will screen the applicants based on the documented requirements of the internship and transmit the highest qualified (typically 5 to 10) to NOS for further review.
 NOS will assign priority sequences to the candidates who will be offered the internship by the grantee in that order.
 Funding of the intern and administrative supervision will be through the grantee according to their proposal.
 The interns will work in Governmental offices under the technical supervision of the Government.
+Proposals are submitted through Grants.Gov.
+Applicants will need to enter the Funding Opportunity Number and/or CFDA number to access the application package and instructions.
+Application package will then be submitted directly to the Office of Coast Survey.
+Proposals are subject to the requirements of as applicable.

 Award Procedure